open-resources/physics_bank/bios/bio.md

 ### **Paula Wong-Chung**

 I am a second-year Computer Science major at UBCO.
 While I currently do not have any particular area of interest, my focus is on the intersection of Mathematics and Computer Science.
 I enjoy trying out new things and challenging myself.
-I spend my spare time listening to music, drawing, and looking for new stories to immerse myself in.
+I spend my spare time listening to music, drawing, and looking for new stories to immerse myself in. <br><br><br><br><br>

-This OER project holds a special significance for me.
-Students in my home country are still impacted by inequalities in education which I have seen and experienced.
-By contributing to this project, I hope that I would be able to help make education more accessible to students of less privileged backgrounds. <br><br><br><br><br>